SaschaWillems/ModernVkTriangle/README.md

 	vmaMapMemory(allocator, uniformBuffers[i].allocation, &uniformBuffers[i].mapped);
 ```

 Creating uniform buffers is similar to creating the vertex/index buffers for our mesh.
-The create info structure states that we want to create uniform buffer (`VK_BUFFER_USAGE_UNIFORM_BUFFER_BIT`) that we access via it's device address (`VK_BUFFER_USAGE_SHADER_DEVICE_ADDRESS_BIT`).
+The create info structure states that we want to create a uniform buffer (`VK_BUFFER_USAGE_UNIFORM_BUFFER_BIT`) that we access via its device address (`VK_BUFFER_USAGE_SHADER_DEVICE_ADDRESS_BIT`).
 The buffer size must (at least) match that of our CPU data structure.
-We again use VMA to handle the allocation, using the same flags as for the vertex/index buffer to make sure we get a buffer that's both accessible by the GPU and GPU.
-Once the buffer has been created we map it persistent.
+We again use VMA to handle the allocation, using the same flags as for the vertex/index buffer to make sure we get a buffer that's accessible by both the CPU and GPU.
+Once the buffer has been created we map it persistently.
 Unlike in older APIs, this is perfectly fine in Vulkan and makes it easier to update the buffers later on, as we can just keep a permanent pointer to the buffer (memory).

 > **Note:** Unlike larger, static buffers, uniform buffers don't have to be stored in the GPU's VRAM.
-While we still ask VMA for such a memory type, falling back to CPU side memory wouldn't be an issue as uniform data is comparably small.
+While we still ask VMA for such a memory type, falling back to CPU-side memory wouldn't be an issue as uniform data is comparatively small.

 ```cpp
 	VkBufferDeviceAddressInfo uBufferBdaInfo{